andrewbrg/rulepilot/README.md

 }

 /**
- * Evaluate the criteria against the ruleset
+ * Evaluate the criteria against the rule
  *
  * The result will be true
  */